 Housing Assistance may cover all or some of an individual’s rental costs depending upon their circumstances.
 Levels of income and savings affect the level of Housing Assistance payable as do who a person lives with; the size of the home and how much rent is paid.
 Individuals may get more Housing Assistance if they receive sickness and disability benefits or carer’s benefit.

 Individuals living in social housing could have their Housing Benefit or Universal Credit housing component reduced if they have more bedrooms than they are considered to need.
 People who rent from private landlords have their Housing Benefit or Universal Credit housing component based on the Local Housing Allowance threshold for the area where they live.
 Details regarding Local Housing Allowance rates and thresholds can be found at the relevant Local Authority Housing Benefit department.

 Housing Benefit claims may be back-dated for six months provided a good reason is provided for not claiming earlier.
 Discretionary Housing Payments may be available to those who find it difficult to pay their rent in certain circumstances.

 Support for Mortgage Interest

 Support for Mortgage Interest is available to those who own their own home through a mortgage.
+It can also be paid for loans individuals have taken out for certain repairs and home improvements.
 Eligibility is based on a person claiming Universal Credit, Income Support, Income based Jobseeker’s Allowance, or Income based Employment Support Allowance.
 Only mortgage interest is paid not capital repayments to pay off the mortgage.
-Individuals who have any income from work would not be entitled to Support for Mortgage Interest if they receive Universal Credit.
+Support for Mortgage Interest now operates as a loan with the money to be paid back when the house is sold or home ownership is transferred (unless an individual is moving the Support for Mortgage Interest loan to a new property).

 Council Tax Reduction